stanbar/MeasureMySchedule/README.md

 ## Usage

-Execute cli flow with
+Execute CLI flow with

-`python cli.py`
+`python ./cli.py`

-after completing all steps the program will output
+the output can be found in

 ```console
 out